 The speed of climate change, also known as velocity of climate change is generally higher in the lowlands and lower in mountains.
-This is because mountain species can move shorter distances upslope to find cooler climates, while lowland species may have to move long distances to find cooler climates.
+This is because mountain species can move shorter distances upslope to find cooler climates, while lowland species may have to move long distances to find cooler climate. find cooler climates.

-As an example, an antelope in the lowlands that is adapted to moderate temperatures and semi arid conditions, may need to move up into mount lowland conditions become hotter and drier.
+As an example, an antelope in the lowlands that is adapted to moderate temperatures and semi arid conditions, may need to move up into mount lowland conditions become hotter and drier. untain slones if

-Understanding velocity of climate change isn't the only key to managing for climate change.
+Lowinan continuous section France France France Understanding beochy of climate change isn't the only key to managing for climate change.
 We must also understand how sensitive species are to temperature change.
 But velocity of climate change allows us to understand areas in which species on the move may be more or less vulnerable to climate change.